viamrobotics/docs/docs/installation/rpi-setup.md

 Launch your terminal on your computer and run this command:

 {{% alert title="Tip" color="tip" %}}
-The text in <> should be replaced (including the < and > symbols themselves) with the user and host names you configured when you setup your Pi.
+The text in <> should be replaced (including the < and > symbols themselves) with the user and host names you configured when you set up your Pi.

 Example: if your username is 'USERNAME' and your hostname is 'pi': then it should be `ssh USERNAME@pi.local`